 How easy!
 This kindled a lifetime of devotion, obedience, passion and service to the Guru.

-Likewise, Baba awakened by Bhagavan’s grace.
-He writes how Bhagavan transmitted shaktipat by looking into his eyes when Bhagavan gave Baba a pair of his sandals.
-On his way back to his home at Yeola, Baba’s experience intensified.
+Likewise, Baba awakened by Bhagavan Nityananda’s grace.
+He writes how one afternoon Bhagavan transmitted shaktipat by looking into his eyes when he gave Baba a pair of his sandals.
+As he made his way home the energy intensified.
 He writes:

 As I came out of the hall, I kept raising the sandals to my head.
 I ate the vegetables he gave me, one by one, and smelt the flowers he had given me.
 The smoothness, the beauty, and the magnificence of the shawl he had given me, delighted me.
 My mind, that had been still in his presence, now became active.
 But, there was none of the dryness, the frustration, the frivolity, the anguish, the depression, the stupidity or anxiety that there had been in the rush of my thoughts.